 Our firm has also provided other services to the Branch and Banking Group in relation to taxation and general accounting services.
-Partners and employees of our firm may also deal with the Branch and Banking Group on normal terms within the ordinary course of trading activities of the business of the Branch and Banking Group.
-There are, however, certain restrictions on dealings which the partners and employees of our firm can have with the Branch and Banking Group.
+Subject to certain restrictions, partners and employees of our firm may also deal with The Hongkong and Shanghai Banking Corporation Limited (the "Registered Bank"), the Branch and Banking Group on normal terms within the ordinary course of trading activities of the business of the Registered Bank, Branch and Banking Group.
+There are, however, certain restrictions on dealings which the partners and employees of our firm can have with the Registered Bank, the Branch and Banking Group.
 These matters have not impaired our independence as auditors of the Branch and Banking Group.
-The firm has no other relationships with, or interest in, the Branch and Banking Group.
+The firm has no other relationships with, or interest in, the Registered Bank, the Branch and Banking Group.